patrick-kw-chiu/cache-cloud/doc/GET-STARTED.md

 cd ./cache-cloud
 ```

-2. Before we deploy to Cloudflare Workers, we need to install relevant package first
+2. Install package - Cloudflare expect the deployed workers script to have all the relevant package

 _Note: my current Node.js version is v18.12.1_